-For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 151.
+For a detailed description of these mutual fund risks, see What are the specific risks of investing in a mutual fund? beginning on page 157.

 In addition to the above risks, certain general risks also apply to the Fund.
-See What are the general risks of investing in a mutual fund? beginning on page 147 for a detailed description of the general risks associated with an investment in the Fund.
+See What are the general risks of investing in a mutual fund? beginning on page 152 for a detailed description of the general risks associated with an investment in the Fund.

-During the 12 months preceding May 31, 2023, up to 11.45% of the NAV of the Fund was invested in units of PH&N Bond Fund.
+During the 12 months preceding May 31, 2024, up to 11.22% and 10.50% of the NAV of the Fund was invested in units of PH&N Bond Fund, Series O and iShares Core S&P 500 ETF, respectively.
 Please see Concentration risk for details of the risk associated with these holdings.

-As at May 31, 2023, Sun Life Assurance Company of Canada and Sun Granite Balanced segregated fund offered by Sun Life Assurance Company of Canada owned 40.39% and 18.31%, respectively, of the issued and outstanding units of the Fund.
-Please see Large transaction risk on page 157 for details of the risk associated with a possible redemption of units of the Fund by these investors.
+As at May 31, 2024, Sun Life Assurance Company of Canada and Sun Granite Balanced segregated fund offered by Sun Life Assurance Company of Canada owned 44.67% and 18.72%, respectively, of the issued and outstanding units of the Fund.
+Please see Large transaction risk on page 165 for details of the risk associated with a possible redemption of units of the Fund by these investors.

 We have classified this Fund's risk level as low to medium.
-Please see Investment risk classification methodology on page 214 for a description of the methodology we use to classify this Fund's risk level.
+Please see Investment risk classification methodology on page 221 for a description of the methodology we use to classify this Fund's risk level.